shrawan2015/FrontendLearning/FrontEnd/Kotlin/Companion.md

 - It can be used to define static methods and properties for the class.
 For example, the following code defines a companion object for the MyClass class, with a static method “myStaticMethod”:
 - `companion object` is a special type of object that is associated with a class rather than an instance of the class.
 It's similar to static members in other programming languages, but with some added functionality.
 - companion objects are unique because they allow you to define members that can be called on the class itself rather than on instances of the class.
+- companion objects are singleton objects whose properties and functions are tied to a class but _not_ to the instance of that class — basically like the “static” keyword in Java but with a twist.

 ```kotlin
 class MyClass {